gazbert/quickstart/README.md

 [![Build Status][travis-badge]][travis-badge-url]

-*NOTE: This fork is the latest Angular Quickstart and 'Tour of Heroes' tutorial combined.*
+**NOTE: This fork is the latest Angular Quickstart and Tour of Heroes tutorial combined.**

 This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples and potentially a good starting point for your application.